pivlab/manubot-ai-editor-evals/abstract/cases/general/inputs/expected.md

 This is another test.
 Please turn to p.
 55.
 I will begin reading.
-It was a cold morning on Dec.
+It was cold the morning of Dec.
 31.
 "Dead." detective McAdams said remorsefully.
 "Certainly a setback... but not a dead-end."
 "What do you mean?" asked his partner.